-- Requested TIGER funding of \$26.4 million fills out a total financing package of \$49.0 million. - Funds will be obligated by September 30, 2013 as per the August 12, 2011 NOFA (CREATE expects to obligate funds by June 1, 2012, assuming grant award by April 1, 2012). - The Package significantly impacts desirable long-term national/regional benefits (see below.) - The Package quickly creates/preserves jobs in economically distressed areas, with all projects in the Package located in economically distressed areas. - The Package continues the use of innovative strategies on CREATE, see Section 4.7.1. - The Package will benefit from strong, established public-private collaboration See Section 4.7.2.
+- Requested TIGER funding of \$36.8 million fills out a total financing package of \$60.6 million. - Funds will be obligated by September 30, 2013 as per the January 31, 2012 NOFA (CREATE expects to obligate funds by June 1, 2012, assuming grant award by May 15, 2012). - The Package significantly impacts desirable long-term national/regional benefits (see below.) - The Package quickly creates/preserves jobs in economically distressed areas, with all projects in the Package located in economically distressed areas. - The Package continues the use of innovative strategies on CREATE, see Section 4.7.1. - The Package will benefit from strong, established public-private collaboration See Section 4.7.2.
 Many other public, nonprofit, and private organizations support CREATE.
 See Section 4.7.3. - The Package significantly improves long-term efficiency in the movement of people and goods, making the region more attractive for employers.
 See Sections 4.2 and 4.3. - The application includes commitments of financial support from the State of Illinois, Association of American Railroads, and the City of Chicago (see Table 2.1). - The application is supported by the Chicago Metropolitan Agency for Planning, Metropolitan Planning Council, Environmental Law and Policy Center, Respiratory Health Association, and Metropolis Strategies, whose missions include many nontransportation issues.
-See Table 4.2. - The Package will result in more livable communities throughout the region see Section 4.3. - Construction is well underway on projects funded by the TIGER I discretionary grant.
-The Package will move two CREATE corridors closer to completion yielding substantial near-term benefits.
-See Sections 2.2.1 and 2.2.3.
+See Table 4.2. - The Package will result in more livable communities throughout the region see Section 4.3. - Construction is anticipated to be complete for all five projects funded by the TIGER I discretionary grant by November 2012 (See CREATE TIGER Status for details). - The Package will move two CREATE corridors closer to completion yielding substantial near-term benefits.
+See Sections 2.2.1 and 2.2.2